twitter/communitynotes/content/ranking-notes.md

 Community Notes are submitted and rated by contributors.
 Ratings are used to determine note statuses (“Helpful”, “Not Helpful”, or “Needs More Ratings”).
 Note statuses also determine which notes are displayed on each of the [Community Notes Site’s timelines](../birdwatch-timelines/), and which notes are displayed [on Tweets](../notes-on-twitter/).

-At this time, only notes that indicate the Tweet as “potentially misleading” are eligible to be displayed on Tweets.
+At this time, only notes that indicate a Tweet is “potentially misleading” are eligible to be displayed on Tweets.
 We observed that notes marking a Tweet as "not misleading" were often rated as “Unhelpful - Tweet doesn’t need a note”.
 On March 9, 2022 we paused assigning status to notes marking Tweets as "not misleading" pending improvements to the rating form.
 On October 3, 2022 we updated the rating form to better capture the strengths of notes which add context without indicating the Tweet is misleading.